roadwarriorkata/architecture/03 SolutionDetails/ADR0001WarriorBasicArchitecture.md

 * Good, because very focused small deloyments lead to less dependencies and less impact of changes.
 This results in fast releases and very low time-to-market.
 * Good, because independent deployments in cloud infrastructures.
+* Good, because the solution is horizontally scalable and highly elastic in all components
 * Bad, because duplication of data as each service own its data
-* Bad, because hard to split all domains in a single purpose independent parts.
+* Bad, because hard to split all domains into single purpose independent parts.
-* Bad, because very cost intensiv.
+* Bad, because very cost intensive.
-* Bad, because of high number of services not simple to understand and organize.
+* Bad, because of large number of services it is not simple to build, operate, and maintain.

 ### 1.4.3 Service-Based

-Few distributed independent domain deloyments.
+Few distributed independent domain deployments.
 Not as fine grained as microservices but much smaller deployments as in the monolithic area.
 There is the possibility to have domain based data store.
 This approach can be seen as a trade-off between the simpicity of monolithic and the flexibility of microservices.
-It is open to be enhabced that some of the serrvices can be further spillted to microservices.
+It is possible to be developed into microservice architectures independently per domain if we split the data early on.

 * Good, because agility and time-to-market of seperate smaller deployments
 * Good, because more simple and less costs than microservices